lbain/lucybain/source/blog/2014/10-01-immediately-invoked-function-expression.md

 ## Explain why the following doesn't work as an IIFE: `function foo(){ }();`

-*What does "IIFE" even stand for?*
+*What does “IIFE” even stand for?*

 IIFE stands for Immediately Invoked Function Expressions